FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

 v0.2.13 [- #369.
 Reset Fields one action performed](https://github.com/FranGomezVenegas/FrontE-Issues/issues/369)
-v0.2.14 Proc-definition main cards view compatible with confirm dialogs, added serialPort and TrackWise Integrity to prototype v0.2.15 fix for reset values when selecting entries from one list element
+v0.2.14 Proc-definition main cards view compatible with confirm dialogs, added serialPort and TrackWise Integrity to prototype v0.2.15 fix for reset values when selecting entries from one list element v0.2.16 Integrated some dev solutions into the master v0.2.17 vaadin-grid for grid-with-buttons, header backgroundcolor white and height 65vh

 This area want to track the requirements that made this web component to become a reality.